nfdi4cat/pid4cat-model/docs/overview.md

 ## History

-The pid4cat service was developed as part of the NFDI4Cat consortium, a project funded by the German Research Foundation (DFG) to establish a research data infrastructure for catalysis research (see about.md TODO make this a link).
+The pid4cat service has been developed within NFDI4Cat, a project funded by the German Research Foundation (DFG) to establish a research data infrastructure for catalysis research (see [About](./about.md)).

 Key milestones in the development of pid4cat: